Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 A short-haired Pitsky actually can be quite an advantage for those who like huskies but live in climates that might be too warm for them.

 And the opposite can be true as well for those in colder climates who always had an affection for pit bulls.
-A Pitsky with a longer coat would feel much more comfortable in chilly weather than a purebred American Pit Bull Terrier might.
+A Pitsky with a longer coat would feel much more comfortable in chilly weather than with an American Pit Bull Terrier.

 Pit Bull Husky Mix Temperament